Best Outdoor Gear: Stuff You Need For Epic Adventures

 Hydration

-For my water supply, I use the Sawyer Mini Water Filter (buy at Amazon | REI) if I have to source water, and I use two Smart water bottles with it (one to fill up the water directly from the source, and the other to fill with clean, filtered water).
+For my water supply, I use the Sawyer Mini Water Filter (buy at Amazon | REI) if I have to source water, and I use two Smart water bottles with it (one to fill up the water directly from the source and drink with the Sawyer, and the other to fill with clean, filtered water).

 I also keep two 64oz flasks in my car at all times.
 These ombre flasks are so pretty and work just as well as the hydro flasks.
 As a bonus, these 64oz flasks can double up as weight to hold down the tent if it’s super windy and you don’t have rocks nearby!